ibm-cloud-docs/activity-tracker/at_faq.md

     1. Identify the location where your service is provisioned.

     2. Check whether the {{site.data.keyword.atracker_short}} service is available in that region.
-See [Locations](/docs/activity-tracker?topic=activity-tracker-regions).
+See [Locations](/docs/atracker?topic=atracker-regions).

-    3. For {{site.data.keyword.at_short}} event viewing, check that you have an {{site.data.keyword.atracker_short}} instance provisioned in the same location where your service is provisioned.
-For {{site.data.keyword.atracker_short}}, check that you have a target and  aroute defines in that region.,
+    3. For {{site.data.keyword.at_short}} hosted event search, check that you have an {{site.data.keyword.atracker_short}} instance provisioned in the same location where your service is provisioned.
+For {{site.data.keyword.atracker_short}}, check that you have a targets and routes defined correctly.

 * Scenario 2: The service is provisioned in a location where the {{site.data.keyword.at_full_notm}} service is not available.

     1. Identify the location where your service is provisioned.

-    2. Check the [Cloud services locations](/docs/activity-tracker?topic=activity-tracker-regions) to identify the {{site.data.keyword.atracker_short}} instance where events are available.
+    2. Check the [Cloud services locations](/docs/activity-tracker?topic=activity-tracker-regions) to identify the {{site.data.keyword.at_short}} instance where events are available.